w3f/polkadot-wiki/docs/learn-treasury.md

 attempts to spend as many proposals in the queue as it can without running out of funds.

 If the treasury ends a budget period without spending all of its funds, it suffers a burn of a percentage of its funds -- thereby causing deflationary pressure.
-This percentage is currently at 1% on Polkadot, and 0.2% on Kusama, with the caveat of the 0.2% on Kusama going to [Society](https://guide.kusama.network/docs/en/maintain-guides-society-kusama) rather than being burned.
+{{ polkadot: This percentage is currently at 1% on Polkadot. :polkadot }} {{ kusama: This percentage is currently 0.2% on Kusama, with the caveat of the 0.2% on Kusama going to
+[Society](https://guide.kusama.network/docs/en/maintain-guides-society-kusama) rather than being burned. :kusama }}

 When a stakeholder wishes to propose a spend from the treasury, they must reserve a deposit totaling 5% of the proposed spend (see below for variations).
 This deposit will be slashed if the proposal is